New: morning proactivity checks

 Munin Brain

-Stop rereading the wrong million tokens.
+Your agent reads the wrong tokens.

 $ munin brain --format prompt